marananni/2022ws_do_mn/coursework.md

 An employee's salary should fulfill the following:
 1. It should be higher than the salary any other employer would pay the same person.
 2. It should be equal to what it would cost to hire a replacement.
-3. It should be equivalent to what Netflix would pay to keep the person from leaving the company because of a higher offer.
+3. It should be equal to what Netflix would pay to keep the person from leaving the company because of a higher offer.

 Even after hiring, Netflix adjusts the compensation of high-performing employees annually in accordance with the market.